frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 await actions.source.fetch("@comments/60");
 ```

-This would fetch all comments published in that post and populate a data object inside `state.source.data` with a tree structure of comments and replies, sorted by date (most recent first).
+This would fetch all comments associated with that post and populate a data object inside `state.source.data` with a tree structure of comments and replies, sorted by date (most recent first).

 To access the fetched comments you could use something similar to this example: